 Where: 20 Mercer Street, WC2H 9HD

-Why we like it: From almond croissants to pain au chocolat, you can’t deny that the French offer some pretty tasty breakfast options, and Aubaine’s seasonally changing offerings specialise in buttery baked goods.
+Why: From almond croissants to pain au chocolat, you can’t deny that the French offer some pretty tasty brunch options, and Aubaine’s seasonally changing offerings specialise in buttery baked goods.
 Prefer something more substantial?
 The full French comes with Toulouse sausage and Alsace bacon.

 Where: 22 The Market, The Piazza, WC2E 8BH